 3. Identify which platforms are available

-The best way to identify which vendors might work for you to you is to ask friends: other HR benefits managers, founders, or decision-makers at similarly-sized businesses.
+The best way to identify which vendors might work is to ask friends: other HR benefits managers, founders, or decision-makers at similarly sized businesses.
 Makes sense, right?
 Beyond that, go to resources you trust to build a list of options for you.
-Since you’ve got your objectives in place from the previous activity, it should be relatively quick to come up with a list of 5 or so options that may make sense for your company to meet your objectives and align with your brand and culture.
-Also, because I know you don’t have time for this, I’ve created an example list at the bottom of this post for you.
+Since you have objectives in place from the previous activity, it should be relatively quick to come up with a list of five or so options that may make sense for your company objectives and align with your brand and culture.
+Also, because I know you don't have time for this, I've created an example list at the bottom of this post for you.

-Next step is to dig in on a few of them to understand the platform’s benefits offering.
+The next step is digging in on a few platforms to understand their benefits offerings.
 This would include things like medical, dental, vision, life, payroll, retirement, etc. Does the platform include some carriers you have your eye on?
 Does the vendor offer additional perks like massage therapy or pet insurance through its platform?
-Do you want a full Human Resources Information System (HRIS) in one place to manage recruiting, vacation days, etc. or are you comfortable with a separate HRIS to manage that and using a benefits platform for benefits exclusively?
+Do you want a full Human Resources Information System (HRIS) in one place to manage recruiting, vacation days, etc., or are you comfortable with a separate HRIS and using a benefits platform for benefits exclusively?
 There are no consistent dividing lines, so you must look at each option independently.

 At this point, you’ve mapped your functional benefits needs with a few platforms, so now compare your specific tech platform objectives with their value propositions.
 Is there alignment?
 Perhaps get a demo or hop on the phone with a sales rep to ask directly.
 The time to get tactical is now.